-November 1: Joan travels from New York to Canada, then to Philadelphia, Pennsylvania for Pepsi-Cola.
+November 1: Joan travels from New York to Quebec, Canada, for the 29th annual General Assembly of the carbonated water industry.
+Afterward, Joan travels to Philadelphia, Pennsylvania for Pepsi-Cola.

 November 17: Joan poses as a model at a luncheon and a Blackglama Mink fashion show held at Chez Vito in New York.
 The luncheon is to raise money for the Masterworks Laboratory Theater, which presents experimental productions at the Theater-in-the-Courthouse at Second Avenue and Second Street.
 Actress Salome Jens is also among the models.

 November 25: Joan attends a book signing and publication party for Maurice Chevalier's new autobiography "I Remember It Well" at Brentano's bookstore